Fractured Magic: Chapter Twenty-Seven

 “Everyone in the world has an aura—a sort of glow around them that only I can see.
 Depending on the emotion, the color, texture, and brightness vary.
 It’s hard to interpret, sometimes, but I’m very good.”

-“That’s how you knew I wanted the biscuits,” Roman guessed, smiling.
+“That’s how you knew I wanted the biscuits,” Roman guessed.
 Cutting to the core of it, he asked, “And you could tell if someone wanted to harm Leandros?”

 Leandros and Roman shared a look.
-Without a word exchanged, they were in agreement: she was perfect.
+Without a word exchanged between them, they were in agreement: she was perfect.
 The Enforcers were trained to be able to spot dangerous individuals, but Thea wasn’t dangerous.
 “What if someone wants to hurt me because they love someone who told them to?”
 Leandros asked.

 Leandros nodded.
 Curious, he asked, “What do you see when you look at me?”